BelinChung/HiApp/README.md

 HiApp
 =====

-A web app made with Framework7.With PhoneGap you can easily convert it to native iOS 7 app.
+A simple and interesting Framework7 web app.With PhoneGap you can easily convert it to native iOS 7 app.

 ## Depend